wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/sharepoint-spfx-spcontent/includes/6-use-sample-data-mocks.md

 ## Summary

-In this unit, you'll learn how to use mocks to simulate SharePoint data when developing and testing SharePoint Framework components in the local workbench.
+In this unit, you learned how to use mocks to simulate SharePoint data when developing and testing SharePoint Framework components in the local workbench.